lucadegasperi/manhattan/readme.md

 	%one-whole;
 	%pad-2;
 	%m-one-half;
-	%m-pad-3:
+	%m-pad-3;
 }
 ```
-Simple and beautiful, you don't even have to worry about media queries, just tell how your element should behave and Manhattan will do the rest.
+Simple and beautiful.
+You don't even have to worry about media queries, just tell how your element should behave and Manhattan will do the rest.

 ##The developer
+Luca is a Digital Creative crafting with code and pixels beautiful experiences for people to enjoy.
+He writes HTML, CSS since he was 14 and PHP, JS since 17.
+Luca lives in the middle of the Alps, he often tweets at [@lucadegasperi](http://twitter.com/lucadegasperi "Luca Degasperi on Twitter") and shares some shots on [Dribbble](http://dribbble.com/lucadegasperi "Luca Degasperi on Dribbble").

 ##Credits
 A lot of the code in Manhattan and its philosophy is inspired by [Harry Roberts](http://csswizardry.com "Harry Robert's Website") work on [inuit.css](https://github.com/csswizardry/inuit.css/ "inuit.css").
 Thanks for your precious hard work!